Can using hCG help increase testosterone in men?

 But back to the hCG diet for a minute.

 What you may not realize is that most men who use the hCG diet for weight loss do tend to experience more dramatic weight loss when compared to women.

 This benefit likely stems from how hCG impacts testosterone levels in the male body.

 Testosterone is probably one of the most effective tools (medications or otherwise) at helping MEN (and sometimes women) achieve their weight loss goals.

-Testosterone improves body composition by increasing lean muscle mass, helping improve metabolism of adipose tissue and by improving metabolic function.
+Testosterone improves body composition by increasing lean muscle mass, helping improve the metabolism of adipose tissue, and improving metabolic function.